James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 Misogynist and racist who co-discovered the structure of DNA is dead at 97.

-This should just tell you how prevalent the woke mind virus is on certain parts of the internet.
+This absurdity exemplifies how prevalent the woke mind virus remains on certain parts of the internet.

 James Watson’s contributions to science & humanity